charlottedevs/website/README.md

 3. Install dependencies by being in the root folder and typing

    `npm i` or `yarn`

+   \*Side Note\* - The app will probably work without this, but recommended gulp install:
+   `npm i -g gulp`

 4. Upon completion of dependencies installation run type the following into the terminal to start local server